To draw an arc in SketchUp, you can choose from a few different arc tools:

 - Click to place the ending point.
-Or type a length value and press Enter (Microsoft Windows) or Return (Mac OS X).
+Or type a length value and press Enter.
 A straight line is created.
 The Measurements box changes to accept a Bulge value.

 Move your cursor perpendicular to the straight line to adjust the bulge distance.
 If you want to draw a half circle, watch for the half-circle inference, as shown in the figure.
 The inference tells you when the arc is a half-circle.

 - Click to set the bulge distance.
 You can also type a value, such as 5’ or 7mm, and press Enter or Return.

 - Bulge distance: After you finish creating a 2-point arc, the Measurements box is ready to accept a Bulge value by default.
 Simply type the value and units (if different from the default units in your template).

 - Radius: You can specify an arc radius instead of a bulge distance.
 Type the desired radius in the Measurements box and add the letter R for radius.
 For example: 24r or 3'6"r or 5mr

 - Number of segments: Type a number and followed by the letter S for segments.
 For example: 20s

 The Arc tool and the Pie tool are handy when you need to know your arc’s angle, rather than a bulge or radius.
 The Arc tool draws an open arc, and the Pie tool draws a closed, pie-shaped arc.